openframeworks/ofBook/20_intro_to_graphics/chapter.md

 So what did we do here?
 We created three different types of polylines.

-For our first polyline, `straightSegmentPolyline`, we used `ofPolyline`'s [`addVertex()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_addVertex "addVertex Documentation Page") method.
+For our first polyline, `straightSegmentPolyline`, we use `ofPolyline`'s [`addVertex(...)`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_addVertex "addVertex Documentation Page") method.
 This allows us to add points that will be connected by a series of straight lines.
-We can pass an `ofVec2f` (or `ofVec3f`) to `addVertex()`, or we can pass in x and y (and an optional z) into the function in that order.
+We can pass an `ofVec2f` (or `ofVec3f`) to `addVertex(...)`, or we can pass in x and y (and an optional z) into the function in that order.

-For the second one, `curvedSegmentPolyline`, we used the same points but they are connected with curved lines using `ofPolyline`'s [`curveTo`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_curveTo "curveTo Function Documentation Page") method.  `curveTo()` accepts the same types of parameters as `addVertex()`.
-Notice that we had to add the first vertex and last vertex twice.
-The `curveTo()` method, like its name suggests, curves from the last vertex to the vertex that you pass in.  **[note: explain why you need a first duplicate AND a last duplicate]**
+For the second one, `curvedSegmentPolyline`, we use the same points but connect them with curved lines using `ofPolyline`'s [`curveTo(...)`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_curveTo "curveTo Function Documentation Page") method.  `curveTo(...)` accepts the same types of parameters as `addVertex(...)`.
+The `curveTo(...)` method, like its name suggests, draws a curve from the last vertex to the vertex that you pass into the method.

+The curves that `curveTo(...)` creates are called [Catmull–Rom splines](http://en.wikipedia.org/wiki/Centripetal_Catmull%E2%80%93Rom_spline "Wiki on Catmull-Rom splines").
+Splines are beyond the scope of this chapter, but the key concept to understand here is that Catmull-Rom splines use four points to define a curve.
+Two of the points define the starting and ending points of the curve, while the other two points (the control points) are used to control the shape of the curve.
+These control points are the reason why we had to add the first vertex and last vertex twice.
+For now, it is enough to remember to just add the first and last vertices in your curve twice.

-For the final polyline, `closedShapePolyline`, we used straight line segments again, but we called `ofPolyline`'s [`close()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_close "close Function Documentation Page") method to connect our last vertex to our first vertex.  **[note: explain why you would want to close a polyline]**
+For the final polyline, `closedShapePolyline`, we use straight line segments again, but we call `ofPolyline`'s [`close()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_close "close Function Documentation Page") method to connect the first and last vertices.

-After we created the polylines in `setup()`, we were able to draw them using the `ofPolyline`'s [`draw()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_draw "draw Function Documentation Page") method to render them to the screen.
+After creating the polylines in `setup()`, we were able to draw them using the `ofPolyline`'s [`draw()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_draw "draw Function Documentation Page") method.
 Our sketch should look something that looked like this:

 ![Polyline Examples](images/intrographics_polylineexamples.png "Using basic polylines")

-Additionally, we can use `ofPolyline`'s `ofSetLineWidth()` method to adjust the line width of each polyline.
+Additionally, we can use `ofPolyline`'s `ofSetLineWidth(...)` method to adjust the line width of each polyline.

-The advantage of drawing paths and shapes in this way (versus what we did in the last section) is that those polyline objects become modifiable.
-We could easily move, delete, add to, or even scale our vertices on the the fly.  **[note: maybe put a little more effort to explain the power]**
+The advantage of drawing paths and shapes in this way (versus what we did in the last section) is that the polyline objects are modifiable.
+We could easily move, add, delete, scale our vertices on the the fly.

-#### 1.2b Polyline Brushes ####
+**Extensions**

+1. Check out the [`arc(...)`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_arc "arc Documentation Page"), [`arcNegative(...)`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_arcNegative "arcNegative Documentation Page") and [`bezierTo(...)`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_bezierTo "bezierTo Documentation Page") methods to find some other ways to draw shapes with `ofPolyline`.
+2. Fill the screen with some randomly defined `ofPolylines`.
+3. **These are weak...**

+### 2.2 Brushes from Freeform Shapes ###

-Let's start using polylines to track brush "strokes."
-When the left mouse button is held down we will add the mouse position to a polyline.
+Now that we know how to use polylines, let's use them to track brush strokes.
+Create a new project called "PathBrush."
+When the left mouse button is held down we will add the current mouse position to a polyline.

 We are going to need a boolean to tell us whether the left mouse button is being held down.
 If it is being held down, then we will need to get the mouse position every frame.
 It would be tempting to just add all of those mouse positions to a polyline, but that could cause some problems.
 If we were to just hold the left mouse button down without moving the mouse, we would add a duplicate point to our polyline on every frame.
 That could potentially add up to cause slowdowns or crashing, so it is best to plan ahead.
 Instead of adding *every* mouse position, let's just add the mouse positions where the mouse has moved a sufficient distance away from the last point in our polyline.